CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Collaborative Grasp Poses Generation

 \subsubsection{Grasp Points Selection}

+The primary challenge in this part is enabling the VLM to ground the input labeled image $\hat{s}_i$ in the grasping task.
+Due to limited spatial understanding, VLMs often struggle to associate textual labels with their exact physical locations on an object, leading to severe hallucinations during grasp selection.
+Furthermore, they exhibit an inherent deficiency in understanding the implicit mapping between the labeled positions in a 2D image and the eventual execution success rate of the physical collaborative manipulation.
+We aim to mitigate these limitations in this section.

+We use an in-context learning approach to achieve this goal.
+Our prompt design consists of three main components.
+First, we define the specific metrics that characterize a successful collaboration.
+Second, a Chain-of-Thought (CoT) \cite{wei2022chain} strategy is employed to force the VLM to reason about the underlying relationships between the text instructions and the physical objects.
+Finally, we provide structured examples to guide the VLM in adhering to the desired output format.

-The most challenging aspects in this part are how to enable VLM to achieve grounding between the input labeled image $\hat{s}_i$ and the grasp task.
-An in-context learning approach is adopted, utilizing prompts to provide the VLM with a set of appropriate evaluation metrics.
-Inspired by human decision-making during grasping, we introduced three metrics for this task. \begin{itemize} \item Collaboration between all robots.
-VLM needs to ensure the object's center of mass is as close as possible to the interior of the convex hull formed by grasp points.
-This will reduce the torque produced by gravity.
-Additionally, VLM needs to ensure grasp poses are as dispersed as possible to prevent potential robot collisions during motion. \item The angle between the gripper and the external force, e.g., gravity.
-A two-finger gripper can achieve a more stable grasp with less force if the line connecting its fingers is parallel to the direction of external force. \item The local stability of the grasp point.
-By considering the object's shape and surface properties, like friction, we aim to reduce the likelihood of the gripper slipping from the grasp point. \end{itemize}
+Inspired by human decision-making during grasping, we introduce three metrics for VLM to follow. \begin{itemize}[leftmargin=*] \item Collaboration between all robots.
+The VLM should ensure that the object’s center of mass remains within the convex hull of the grasp points to reduce gravitational torque.
+In addition, the grasp poses should be well dispersed to avoid inter-robot collisions during motion. \item The angle between the gripper and the external force, e.g., gravity.
+A two-finger gripper can achieve a more stable grasp with less force if the line connecting its fingers is parallel to the direction of the external force. \item The local stability of the grasp point.
+The object shape and surface properties, such as friction, are considered to reduce grasp slipping. \end{itemize}

-Inspired by Chain-of-Thought (CoT)\cite{wei2022chain}, we first prompt the VLM to identify the precise location of each numerical label within the object, requiring it to explicitly analyze these positions in its output.
+Inspired by CoT, we first prompt the VLM to identify the precise location of each numerical label within the object, requiring it to explicitly analyze these positions in its output.
 We find that this approach effectively prevents the VLM from hallucinating during the grasp point selection.
 Furthermore, to ensure the VLM strictly adheres to evaluation metrics and CoT, we provide some output examples for guidance.

 Ultimately, the VLM outputs a set of suitable numbers to represent those grasp points.
 By integrating this with LoGNet, we can generate an appropriate set of grasp poses for cooperative manipulation tasks.